vibwipro/BigQuery/Bigquery-Requirement-1/README.md

-My table contains some identifiers, call them ID1 and ID2 and the records look like this: Given Over Requireemnt Doc.
+My table contains some identifiers, call them ID1 and ID2 and the records look like this: Given Over Requirement Doc.

 Output of above will be like: Given Over Requirement Doc.